TeMU-BSC/distributor/README.md

 The expected output is the creation of a main directory named `annotators` with 4 subdirectories, one for each annotator.
-The documents are randomly picked from a clustered spool of documents, defined in `clusters.tsv`, that is a copy of `files_clustering/labels_sup_umap_emb_8.tsv`.
-In order to get a successful run if this script, the filanames listed in `clusters.tsv` file must exist in the "real_corpus" directory.
+The documents are randomly picked from a clustered spool of documents, defined in `clusters/labels_sup_umap_emb_8.tsv`.

-In order to preserve the
+In order to get a successful run if this script, the filanames listed in that TSV file must exist in the further "real_corpus" directory.

-reproducibility, a seed is set before each call of `random.sample()`.
+In order to preserve the reproducibility, a seed is set before each call of `random.sample()`.

 The distribution has 3 different bunch types: